 The intent of this regulation is to encourage diverse affordable housing options in Wilmot, while ensuring residents’ health and safety and preserving the rural and village character of the town.

-Accessory Dwelling Unit: A second dwelling unit, subordinate to the primary structure, either in, added to, or detached from an existing or proposed single family dwelling, which may be used as an independent living facility for one or more persons including provisions for cooking, eating, sanitation and sleeping on the same parcel of land as the principal dwelling unit it accompanies.
+Accessory Dwelling Unit: An “accessory dwelling unit” is a residential living unit that is within, attached to or detached from a single-family dwelling.
+It provides independent living facilities for one or more persons, including provisions for sleeping, eating, cooking, and sanitation on the same parcel of land as the principal dwelling unit it accompanies.

 1. Only one (1) Accessory Dwelling Unit is allowed per primary single-family dwelling unit.
 Accessory dwelling units are only allowed with a primary structure, either in, added to, or detached from an existing or proposed single-family swelling.

 2. The Accessory Dwelling Units must be clearly incidental and subordinate to the use of the primary dwelling unit.

 3. Accessory Dwelling Units are permitted in all Zoning Districts, subject to compliance with the provisions of the Zoning Ordinance and this Article, including the following requirements:

 (a) The Accessory Dwelling Unit and the primary dwelling unit must meet all applicable zoning regulations specific to the zoning district in which they are located except that no additional acreage or road frontage shall be required for the accessory dwelling unit.

 (b) The Accessory Dwelling Unit must have safe and adequate ingress and egress.